klaytn/klaytn-docs/docs/node/endpoint-node/ken-cli-commands.md

 # ken CLI commands <a id="ken-cli-commands"></a>

-`ken` is a command-line interface for Klayrn Endpoint Node.
+`ken` is a command-line interface for Klaytn Endpoint Node.

 ```bash
 USAGE: